pic771015/storage-client/README.md

 Note that e2e testing requires [Chromedriver](http://chromedriver.storage.googleapis.com/index.html) available in your path.

+In case of running the tests on Windows, it's important to have the directory **e2e-downloads/storage-client** created inside the default download directory of Chrome/Chromium.
+The environment variable HOME needs to be defined and it should point to that directory.

 ## Submitting Issues

 Issues should be reported in the github issue list at https://github.com/Rise-Vision/storage-client/issues